Table of Contents

 Even though both AP and SAT subject tests are conducted by the College Board and add great value to your college application they’re not quite similar.
-So let’s see how they’re different:
+So let’s see the difference between SAT and AP:

 So what are AP Subject tests?